-- (1) The Victorian Border Crossing Permit Directions (No. 20) are revoked at 11:59:00 pm on 15 July 2021. - (2) These directions commence at 11:59:00 pm on 15 July 2021 and end at 11:59:00 pm on 29 July 2021. - (3) Any permit issued under a revoked Border Crossing Permit Scheme Direction continues to have effect until the validity period expires under the revoked Border Crossing Permit Scheme Direction. - Note: a person who has a permit under previous directions may continue to enter Victoria under that permit. - (4) Any request for exemption submitted under a revoked Border Crossing Permit Scheme Direction continues to have effect. - Note: a person who has made a request for exemption under previous directions will be contacted to confirm whether or not the request for exemption is still required. - (5) Any exemption granted under a revoked Border Crossing Permit Scheme Direction continues to have effect.
+- (1) The Victorian Border Crossing Permit Directions (No. 22) are revoked at 11:59:00 pm on 20 July 2021. - (2) These directions commence at 11:59:00 pm on 20 July 2021 and end at 11:59:00 pm on 29 July 2021. - (3) Subject to clause 7(3), any permit issued under a revoked Border Crossing Permit Scheme Direction continues to have effect until the validity period expires under the revoked Border Crossing Permit Scheme Direction.

+Note: a person who has a permit under previous directions may continue to enter Victoria under that permit unless it is a red zone permit and the person has not entered Victoria prior to 11:59:00 pm on 20 July 2021.

+(4) Any request for exemption submitted under a revoked Border Crossing Permit Scheme Direction continues to have effect.

+Note: a person who has made a request for exemption under previous directions will be contacted to confirm whether or not the request for exemption is still required.

+(5) Any exemption granted under a revoked Border Crossing Permit Scheme Direction continues to have effect.